Jollywatt/typst-fletcher/docs/manual.typ

 == The `defocus` adjustment

 For aesthetic reasons, lines connecting to a node need not focus to the node's exact center, especially if the node is short and wide or tall and narrow.
-Notice the difference the figures below.
+Notice the (subtle) difference the figures below.
 "Defocusing" the connecting lines can make the diagram look more comfortable.

 #align(center, stack(
 	dir: ltr,